-The TEP will ultimately be presented to the SFMTA Board for approval.
-The Project Working Group consists of the SFMTA Board Chair, the SFMTA Executive Director/CEO, and the Controller.
-The project working group manages the project team on a day-to-day basis and consists of staff from the SFMTA, Controller and Consulting Team.
+The TEP will ultimately be approved by the SFMTA board.
+The Project Team is directed by the Project Working Group, which consists of the SFMTA Board chair, the SFMTA Executive Director/CEO, and the Controller.
+The project is managed on a day-to-day basis by the Project Team, which consists of staff from the SFMTA, Controller and Consulting Team.
 There are three advisory committees that will inform the process, the Policy Advisory Group, Citizen Advisory Committee, and the Technical/Regional Committee.
-Input from the various advisory groups will be considered at every step of the process, as well as public comment at milestone points.
+Input from the various advisory groups Advisory Committee, will be considered at every step of the process, as well as public comment at milestone points.